The Pros and Cons of Paying Off a Personal Loan Early

 2. What is a prepayment penalty and why do they exist?

-A prepayment penalty is a fee that some lenders charge when borrowers pay off all or part of a loan before the term of the agreement ends.
-In effect, prepayment penalties dissuade the borrower from paying off a loan ahead of schedule, which causes the lender to miss out on interest income.
+A prepayment penalty is a fee that some lenders charge when borrowers pay off all or part of a loan before the term of the loan agreement ends.
+Prepayment penalties discourage the borrower from paying off a loan ahead of schedule (which would otherwise cause the lender to earn less in interest income).
 The best way to avoid a prepayment penalty is to work with a lender that doesn’t charge one.
-At LendingClub, for example, you can make extra payments or pay off your loan in full at any time with no additional charges.
+At LendingClub, for example, you can make extra payments or pay off your personal loan in full at any time with no additional charges.

-3. Will paying off my personal loan early hurt my credit score?
+3. Will paying off my personal loan early affect my credit score?

 *Reducing debt and maintaining low credit balances may contribute to an improvement in your credit score, but results are not guaranteed.
 Individual results vary based on multiple factors, including but not limited to payment history and credit utilization.